Chart Color Schemes

 Aintree features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 91.8% of all households, including 66.6% couples with children, 16.6% couples without children, and 7.6% single parent families.
-Non-family households account for the remaining 8.2%, with lone person households at 7.3% and group households making up 1.1%.
-The median household size is 3.6 people, which is larger than the Greater Melbourne average of 3.0.
+Family households account for 91.8% of all households, including 66.6% couples with children, 16.6% couples without children, and 7.6% single parent families.
+Non-family households make up the remaining 8.2%, with lone person households at 7.3% and group households comprising 1.1%.
+The median household size is 3.6 people, larger than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households